Discontinuous Galerkin Library

 template<typename UnaryOp >

-int dg::bisection1d (UnaryOp &op, double &x_min, double &x_max, const double eps)
+int dg::bisection1d (UnaryOp &&op, double &x_min, double &x_max, const double eps)

 Detailed Description